frommelmak/aws-scripts/README.md

                         Execute a command on instances -r REGION, --region REGION
                         Specify an alternate region to override the one defined in the .aws/credentials file -u USER, --user USER  User to run commands (if -e option is used).
+A user is always required, even if you have one defined in .ssh/config file
-Ubuntu user is used by default -c {direct,bastion-host}, --connection_method {direct,bastion-host}
+  -c {direct,bastion-host}, --connection_method {direct,bastion-host}
                         The Method to connect to the instance (if -e option is used).
                         If the instance exposes the SSH port on a public IP, use direct.
 Otherwhise choose bastion-host.